Greencats0/university/3/Fall/MATH-338/notes/day_16.md

 Example: weight is 150 pounds
     - reality $\rightarrow 150 \pm U(-0.5, 0,5)$

-2) When making repeated measurements of something, there will be some natural variability, due to \underline{many small sources of error}
+2) When making repeated measurements of something, there will be some natural variability, due to \underline{many small sources of error}.
 Usually (as long as errors are on the same scale), we can make measurement error of $\sim N(0, \sigma)$

 3) \underline{Sampling error:} error due to only having a sample from the population.
 Estimate a population mean $\mu$ based on a sample mean: